Six Sigma: Over-reliance on statistics

-More direct criticism is the "rigid" nature of Six Sigma with its over-reliance on methods and tools.
+More direct criticism targets the "rigid" nature of Six Sigma, arguing that it has an over-reliance on methods and tools.
 In most cases, more attention is paid to reducing variation and searching for any significant factors, and less attention is paid to developing robustness in the first place (which can altogether eliminate the need for reducing variation).
 The extensive reliance on significance testing and use of multiple regression techniques increase the risk of making commonly unknown types of statistical errors or mistakes.
 A possible consequence of Six Sigma's array of p-value misconceptions is the false belief that the probability of a conclusion being in error can be calculated from the data in a single experiment without reference to external evidence or the plausibility of the underlying mechanism.
 One of the most serious but all-too-common misuses of inferential statistics is to take a model that was developed through exploratory model building and subject it to the same sorts of statistical tests that are used to validate a model that was specified in advance.

 Another comment refers to the oft-mentioned Transfer Function, which seems to be a flawed theory if looked at in detail.
 Since significance tests were first popularized many objections have been voiced by prominent and respected statisticians.
 The volume of criticism and rebuttal has filled books with language seldom used in the scholarly debate of a dry subject.
 Much of the first criticism was already published more than 40 years ago (see Statistical hypothesis testing).

 In a 2006 issue of USA Army Logistician an article critical of Six Sigma noted: "The dangers of a single paradigmatic orientation (in this case, that of technical rationality) can blind us to values associated with double-loop learning and the learning organization, organization adaptability, workforce creativity and development, humanizing the workplace, cultural awareness, and strategy making."